The Great Skill Shift: Why Adaptability is the New MBA

 3. The need for sophisticated measurement frameworks that capture both immediate outcomes and long-term impact

-4. The potential for systematic improvement through intentional design and implementation of career Development systems
+4. The potential for systematic improvement through intentional design and implementation of skills Development systems

 References